EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 ```

-## Scraping weather underground by using Selenium and BeautifulSoup4
+## Scraping weatherunderground.com by using Selenium and BeautifulSoup4

 - install the following libraries
 ```bash